tundi69/VideoCameraAlignment/README.md

 **About the cameras I used:**

 I used an “HD pro webcam C920” from Logitech and my laptop’s built-in camera.
-It is better to use the same type of camera with the same light sensitivity, color spectrum...
+It is better to use the same type of camera with the similar light sensitivity, color spectrum...

 **Describing the software:**